looker-open-source/sdk-codegen/rationale.md

 Except for more esoteric REST functionality such as `HEAD` requests, all API calls are one of five HTTP methods.

-- `GET` is used to retrieve a resource or resource collections
+- `GET` is used to retrieve a resource or resource collections.

 - `PUT` is an idempotent create or update of a resource.
 [This comparison](https://restfulapi.net/rest-put-vs-post/) does a great job of explaining how it differs from `POST`.

 - `POST` is used to create a resource.
 Every time you pass the same data to a `POST` method, a new resource is created.

-- `PATCH` is used to update a resource.
+- `PATCH` is an idempotent granular update of a resource, where only some values are being updated.

 - `DELETE` is used to delete a resource.